Composer and Singer

 Fluent in Spanish and French, she actively studies Brazilian Portuguese and Swedish.
 She has translated numerous vocal works and documents including a phonetic guide of Ravel’s opera L’Enfant et les Sortilèges.
-Based in North Texas, she has taught voice at the high school level for five years.
-Her former students, many of whom have participated in All-State Choirs and Solo Competition, are represented in over a dozen collegiate programs.
+Based in North Texas, she taught voice at the high school level for over six years.
+Her former students have participated in All-State Choirs and State Solo Competition.
+She currently teaches singing and transgender voice training with TruVoice Lessons.

 She holds degrees from St. Olaf College, the European American Musical Alliance in Paris, France, and San Francisco Conservatory of Music.
-She is a member of the American Choral Directors Association, the American Composers Forum, and the American Society of Composers, Authors, and Publishers (ASCAP).
+She is a member of the American Choral Directors Association, the American Composers Forum, and the American Society of Composers, Authors, and Publishers.

 Describe your music